morgosus/morgosus.github.io/_posts/programming/2020-10-19-how-to-flex-a-box.md

 ---
-layout: post
 title:              "How to Flex a Box"
 date:               2020-10-19 20:00:15 +0200

 categories:         programming
+tags:               CSS Flexbox

-thumbnail: "/assets/thm/flex.jpg?v=1.0.0"
+thumbnail:          flexbox

-thumbnail-alt: "Flex"
-featured: false
+meta:
-author: Martin Toms
+  author:           morgosus

-published: true
+  genre:            Programming

+layout: post
 ---
 Quite a few people have told me that they have no experience with Flexbox, yet they deal with CSS and HTML layouts.
 It's usually a matter of minutes to explain this particular topic and many people are in awe of how simple, yet efficient this tool is.
 Flexbox, as you may have already deduced, is a CSS...
 I guess we could say library.